-Since companies are hiring sufficient number of agents, they are able to deal with incoming emails within a few hours after email was received.
-These businesses also start using chat on their websites for those who do not want to make calls.
-Thank to this, customers’ feedback looks like that:
+Since companies are hiring a sufficient number of agents, they are able to deal with incoming emails within a few hours after the email was received.
+These businesses also start using chat on their websites for those who do not want to make calls (you also can do that by signing up for a free LiveChat trial).
+Thanks to that, customers’ feedback looks like that:

 More empathy, please!

 Empathy is a great part of human-to-human relations, often underestimated as a part of doing business.
 Many companies have strict guidelines for customer-employee contact and that in many cases makes the customer experience even worse.
 For that reason, my next wish is: less sticking to the rules and more empathy!